 From that point on, the opportunities for – and involvement in – community service are frequent.

-Following are just some of the recent community service initiatives Lakeland College students have participated in:
+Following are just some of the recent community service initiatives Lakeland University students have participated in:

 Football players help make Halloween special

 Softball players help Meals on Wheels